kyma-project/telemetry-manager/docs/contributor/arch/014-telemetry-self-monitor-storage.md

 ### TSDB Storage architecture and retention

-For more information and insight into the Prometheus storage architecture and retention policy, please refer to the [TSDB blog series](https://ganeshvernekar.com/blog/prometheus-tsdb-compaction-and-retention).
+For more information and insight into the Prometheus storage architecture and retention policy, please refer to the [Prometheus TSDB: Compaction and Retention](https://ganeshvernekar.com/blog/prometheus-tsdb-compaction-and-retention).
+The TSDB WAL and checkpoint architecture is described in the [Prometheus TSDB: WAL and Checkpoint](https://ganeshvernekar.com/blog/prometheus-tsdb-wal-and-checkpoint/).

 ## Consequences